-The Ghost Host – Originally our narrator-tour guide into the smoldering sanctum of the supernatural was not a ghost at all, but instead a creepy crow called Lucifer (his appearance is still seen in various locations throughout the haunted attraction.
-Instead this non-corporeal entity is only heard by adventurous guests aboard their Doombuggies.
-Voiced by the Legendary Paul Frees (Fantastic Four’s The Thing, The Pillsbury Doughboy, Fruit Loop’s Toucan Sam, The Jolly Green Giant and as the ghostly spokes-spirt Boo Berry).
+Originally our narrator-tour guide into the smoldering sanctum of the supernatural was not a ghost at all, but instead, a creepy crow called Lucifer his appearance is still seen in various locations throughout the haunted attraction.
+This non-corporeal entity is only heard by adventurous guests aboard their Doombuggies.
+Voiced by the Legendary Paul Frees (Fantastic Four’s The Thing, The Pillsbury Doughboy, Fruit Loop’s Toucan Sam, The Jolly Green Giant, and as the ghostly spokes-spirit Boo Berry).
 While Frees’ signature sound spooks the Haunted Mansions in Florida and California (except for Anaheim’s Haunted Mansion Holiday – when it is voiced by Corey Burton).
 Outside of the U.S. parks, the ghost host was originally Vincent Price who did the narration for France’s Phantom Manor (now voiced by Gerard Chevalier) and, in Hong Kong, by Teichir Hori.

-The Dueling Ghosts – Locked in an eternal battle over honor these two pistol packing, nineteenth century gentlemen duel to the death even in the afterlife.
+Locked in an eternal battle over honor this two pistol-packing, nineteenth-century gentlemen duel to the death even in the afterlife.
 Portrayed materializing from portraits perched above the balcony (in the ballroom’s grand ghostly reveal), the two come to “life” to forever fire flintlocks at each other.
 This may have not been the original intention for these two feuding phantoms.
-According to a fascinating story on the Long Forgotten Haunted Mansion Blog (which includes impressive behind the scenes images), it seems that original artwork for the ballroom had these two taking potshots at each other above fireplace.
+According to a fascinating story on the Long-Forgotten Haunted Mansion Blog (which includes impressive behind-the-scenes images), it seems that original artwork for the ballroom had these two taking potshots at each other above the fireplace.
 See that full story here.

-Little Leota – her face actually appears twice in the ride – first as Madame Leota in the Séance Room scene and again small figure reminding the departing to “Make FINAL arrangements now,” and to return with their Death Certificates.
+Her face actually appears twice in the ride – first as Madame Leota in the Séance Room scene and again a small figure reminding the departing to “Make FINAL arrangements now,” and to return with their Death Certificates.
 Though not the same spirit, the reason for the resemblance is both are the face of Disney animator Leota Toombs.
-While Toombs’ image haunts both ghostly figures, her voice only heard though Little Leota (the disembodied floating head of Madame Leota is voiced by Eleanor Audley, better known for her voice roles as Lady Tremaine/”Cinderella” and Maleficent/”Sleeping Beauty”).
-There are some to say Little Leota’s creepy callings support that fact that the departing guest is assumed to be a ghost as well (advising them to hurry back with their certificate of death).
-An unconfirmed theory about the exit from the attic has many assuming that the motion alludes to the rider backing up and through the attic window – to their untimely doom (the only confirmed truth of the travelling arrangement is that the Doombuggy turns to descend backwards for safety reasons as it descends into the cemetery).
+While Toombs’ image haunts both ghostly figures, her voice only heard through Little Leota (the disembodied floating head of Madame Leota is voiced by Eleanor Audley, better known for her voice roles as Lady Tremaine/”Cinderella” and Maleficent/”Sleeping Beauty”).
+There are some to say Little Leota’s creepy callings support the fact that the departing guest is assumed to be a ghost as well (advising them to hurry back with their certificate of death).
+An unconfirmed theory about the exit from the attic has many assuming that the motion alludes to the rider backing up and through the attic window – to their untimely doom (the only confirmed truth of the traveling arrangement is that the Doombuggy turns to descend backward for safety reasons as it descends into the cemetery).